MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers.md

 ## Common Block Handler Properties
 Most block handlers have a shared set of properties in addition to specific properties for that block type.
 See [Terminal Blocks](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/terminal "Terminal Block Handler") for more information, as well as information on how to get and set properties for unsupported block types.

+## Managing Inventories and Production Queues
+You can also manage inventories and production queues using the [Inventory](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/inventory "Inventory Handler") and [Assembler](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/assembler "Assembler Block Handler") Block Handlers.

+Also check out [Items & Blueprints](https://spaceengineers.merlinofmines.com/EasyCommands/items "Items & Blueprints") for information on how to specify items and blueprints to these Block Handlers.

 ## Supported Block Handlers
 * [Air Vents](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/airvent "Air Vent Handler")
 * [Assemblers](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/assembler "Assembler Handler")